xtendui/xtendui/src/gatsby/markdown/hidden/test/toggle.md

   </demoinline>
 </demo>

-Test (not in fullscreen or it doesn't test boundary) arrow position and position inside boundary on first element for proper merge of popperjs options.
+TEST (not in fullscreen or it doesn't test boundary) arrow position and position inside boundary on first element for proper merge of popperjs options.

 <demo>
   <demoinline src="demos/components/tooltip/prevent-overflow">